-Mario Pagliaro now evaluating
+Academia Europaea ordinary member Mario Pagliaro now evaluating

-- Top University seeking new full professor in chemistry, renewable
+- Top University seeking top visiting

-energy scholar Mario Pagliaro.
+member Mario Pagliaro.

 Frequently cited for his excellence in teaching and writing, Dr Pagliaro has authored 22 books.

 He is a member of the Advisory Board of Chemical Society Reviews (world's #1 chemistry journal in Google Scholar rank) and of several internationally recognized scientific journals.